Did You Know?

 What do I need to study this course?

 Grade 4 in GCSE English Language.
-There is no requirement to have studied GCSE Drama (but if you have, you should have gained at least a grade 5 or merit).
+There is no requirement to have studied GCSE/BTEC Drama, but if you have, you should have gained a grade 5/merit or higher.
 You may have gained suitable experience in other ways e.g. through private drama training or membership of a youth theatre.
+Speak to a member of the department to discuss suitability if you are unsure.

 What will I study?